Wolves in the Throne Room: Thrice Woven (2016–2020)

 In 2019, the band signed a record deal with Century Media records who will be releasing their next album in 2020/2021.

-Wolves in the Throne Room will be supporting bands Dimmu Borgir and Amorphis during their European tour in January 2020.
+Wolves in the Throne Room supported bands Dimmu Borgir and Amorphis during their European tour in January 2020.

+Primordial Arcana and Crypt of Ancestral Knowledge (2021–present)

+On June 10, 2021, the band released a new single, "Mountain Magick", and announced their upcoming seventh album, Primordial Arcana, which was released on August 20.

+On August 16, 2023, the band released a new single, "Twin Mouthed Spring", and announced their upcoming EP, Crypt of Ancestral Knowledge, due for release on September 29.

 Musical style and live performances

 The band's music has been described as "atmospheric black metal" and "Cascadian black metal".
 They have also been considered significant to post-metal for their combination of "ambience and violence" to create "emotionally impacting" music, especially on their 2007 sophomore album Two Hunters.

 Wolves in the Throne Room has not incorporated most of the traditional traits of black metal such as corpse paint, the use of pseudonyms and Satanic imagery.
 Member Aaron Weaver has said, "Wolves in the Throne Room is not black metal, or, more accurately, we play black metal on our own terms, for our own reasons."
 And unlike most modern metal bands, Wolves in the Throne Room always use vintage amplifiers and recording equipment.

 Aaron Weaver has also described their music as "striving to operate on the mythic level", commenting that "I think there's this sense that we've lost something and we can't have it back.
 And maybe it's not something we ever wanted to begin with.
 That sense of despair and loss and you don't even know what you lost.
 That's one of the central themes in black metal and that runs through our records as well."
 He went on to add that one of the central ideals of the band is "the idea of uncovering the occult or the spiritual or the energetic reality of place.
 Being deeply connected to a place and creating music and art that rises up out of a landscape."

 Wolves in the Throne Room's sound is influenced by Scandinavian black metal.
-Wolves in the Throne Room has often cited American band Neurosis as a key inspiration because their music "operates on a deep and intense mythic level".
+Additionally, Wolves in the Throne Room has often cited American band Neurosis as a key inspiration because their music "operates on a deep and intense mythic level".
 They have also mentioned synthesizer artists like Popol Vuh as an influence.

 Wolves in the Throne Room prefer their live concerts to be firelit, whether it be performing outdoors or in an indoor venue.
 The band also does not permit flash photography at their shows.